 Present something new – Tell the business a new story.

 Have clarity – Be easily understood by all stakeholders.

-Brands that have transformed their business with customer insight
+Any brands that have transformed their business with customer insight?

 Metro Bank’s customer insight